Nathaniel Montgomery House

 The Nathaniel Montgomery House is an historic house at 178 High Street in Pawtucket, Rhode Island.

 Background

 It is a 2 1/2-story wood-frame structure, five bays wide, with a large central chimney, and a centered entry framed by sidelights and pilasters, and topped by an entablature.
-It was built c.
-1815, probably by Nathaniel Montgomery, its first owner, as a tenement house, evidenced by the unusual room arrangements in the interior.
+It was built circa 1815, probably by Nathaniel Montgomery, its first owner, as a tenement house, evidenced by the unusual room arrangements in the interior.
 It is the oldest known surviving tenement house in the city.

 The house was listed on the National Register of Historic Places in 1984.